Skip to main content

 An operating cadence does not feel transformative in week one.
 The first meeting feels like "another meeting."
 But by week eight, patterns emerge.
 Problems get caught in days instead of months.
 Decisions get made in rooms instead of Slack threads.
 The team moves faster because everyone knows what is expected and when.

-Companies I have worked with that install a formal operating cadence see 25-35% improvement in execution speed within two quarters.
-Not because the cadence is magic, but because rhythm compounds.
+Companies I have worked with that install a formal operating cadence usually see a noticeable lift in execution speed within two quarters.
+Not because the calendar fixes strategy on its own, but because rhythm compounds.
+The revenue cadence is where the impact often shows first.

 Your First Step